 The freedom to express ideas is supported in the Textiles classroom where children take ownership of their studies through chosen themes and interests.
-The holistic approach to textiles facilitates both academic and social/ emotional development as pupils are encouraged to work within their strengths.
+The holistic approach to Textiles facilitates both academic and social/ emotional development as pupils are encouraged to work within their individual strengths.
 This Allows them to build a stronger sense of self-worth through experiencing multiple successes in the subject.

 Cultural Capital and Enrichment

 The topics explored in the Messages topic are linked strongly to Cultural Capital promoting a wider understanding of themes such as: the “Black Lives Matter” movement, LGBTQ+ community, bullying and gender rights in addition to working in specialists’ styles linking to other cultures and art movements.
 Opinions and pupil voices are fully respected in the Textiles classroom and we encourage discussion around difficult subjects to build mutual respect and understanding.
-The department also offers many enrichment opportunities for pupils to develop and enjoy Art and design outside of the classroom.
+The department also offers many enrichment opportunities for pupils to develop and enjoy Art and Design outside of the classroom.
 These include artist-led workshops, gallery visits and college trips.
-By extending links to outside partners, we are able to extend textiles learning.
-The Cultural Capital alongside the enrichment offered enables pupils to build an understanding of their place in the world and the contribution they make to our wider society.
+By extending links to outside partners, we are able to extend Textiles learning.
+The Cultural Capital aspects alongside enrichment, enables pupils to build an understanding of their place in the world and the contribution they make to our wider society.